DennisD2/tomorrow/src/morrow/sa9054-info.md

 ###Step 4: Addition of mr90xx_MeasureAmplWithFreq()

+## Done
+- Reconstruct arrays (VBWFreFromCode:done, RBWFreFromCode:done, GetRBWWide, DefltSetTimeRBW, DefltSetTimeVBW)
+- Check all return values of SetFuncStatusCode() - ok till InitGuiSweep
+- replace all (a1 & 256) and such with a1->opcode & 256.
+   After checking, this cannot be done.
+There is no setting of opcode value anywhere.

 ## Todos
 - Make VISA_SendWord() original again
 - Make dd_readEngineStatus() original again(find out original name and make code use vi* only)